kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

  ![img.jpeg](Assets/chainUp.jpeg)

-The reviewer was then able to check crawling is up and running using the following command line :
+The reviewer was then able to check crawler is up and running using the following command line :

  ```bash
 docker-compose -f ori-chains/ori-cspr/src/main/docker/docker-compose.yml logs -f